fumitoh/modelx/README.rst

 - Save models to text files and version-control with `Git`_
 - Save data such as pandas DataFrames in Excel or CSV files within models
 - Auto-document saved models by Python documentation generators, such as `Sphinx`_
-- Use Spyder with the Spyder plugin for modelx (spyder-modelx) to interface with modelx
+- Use Spyder with a plugin for modelx (spyder-modelx) to interface with modelx through GUI

 .. _Numpy: https://numpy.org/
 .. _pandas: https://pandas.pydata.org/